SeanDylan1982/Sean-shareMe-social-media-app/README.md

   - [Built with](#built-with)

 ## Overview
+Google Authentication, create, edit, delete and save posts, like and comment on other people's posts, search and filter images and much more, ShareMe is the best Image Sharing Social Media App.
 ### The challenge

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size.
+- Able to upload dashboards with ease.
+- Collab and interact with others using the apps interactive and wholesome features.

 ### Screenshots